gvec-group/gvec/INSTALL.md

 - GNU Compiler Collection 4.6 or newer
 - Intel C/Fortran Compiler 12 or newer (recommended)

-GVEC furthermore requires CMake 3.0+ as a build system.
+- CMake 3.0+ as a build system

 ### Libraries